Aditi202004/Software-Project/README.md

     - Number of pulses per second: number of pulses that will pass through in one second.
   - Required temperatures: temperatures at which resistance is to be plotted.
 - Resistance vs Temperature mode
-  - Input for the CTC:
+  - Inputs for the CTC:
     - The input fields will be the same as resistance vs time mode, with the following extra input fields:
       - Start temp: the temperature from which you wish to begin to take readings from (in Kelvin).
       - Stop temp: the temperature at which you wish to stop the readings (in Kelvin).
       - Increase temp by: interval by which temperature is to be increased (in Kelvin).
       - Delay of CTC: delay after which CTC will start increasing the temperature (in seconds).
       - Complete cycle: if this button is clicked, the experiment will perform both heating and cooling cycle.
-  - Input for the current source:
+  - Inputs for the current source:
     - Start current: minimum value of current that will be passed.
     - Stop current: maximum value of current that will be passed.
     - Increase current by: value by which current will be increased from start to stop current.